openwdl/wdl/SPEC.md

 ### Namespaces without Scope

-Elements such as `struct`s and task `runtime` sections are namespaces, but they lack scope because their members cannot reference each other.
-For example, one member of a `struct` cannot reference another member in that struct, nor can a `runtime` attribute reference another attribute.
+Elements such as struct values and task `runtime` sections are namespaces, but they lack scope because their members cannot reference each other.
+For example, one member of a struct cannot reference another member in that struct, nor can a runtime attribute reference another attribute.

 ## Evaluation Order